-For comfort, the polyester filling provides enough padding for a comfortable sleep.
-Don't expect the support for joints of an orthopedic bed though, as polyester doesn't mold to the shape of the dog's body.
-This isn't a problem for healthy dogs, but if your pet has joint pain it might not be the right bed.
+For comfort, the polyfill cushion provides enough padding for a comfortable sleep.
+Don’t expect the support for joints of an orthopedic bed though, as polyfill doesn’t mold to the shape of the dog’s body.
+This isn’t a problem for healthy dogs, but if your pet has joint pain it might not be the right bed.

-Despite being sold as a chew proof bed (Orvid says it's "no match for even the most avid chewers"), I think chew resistant is a better term.
-It can cope with light or medium chewers - especially if they are small dogs - but aggressive chewers will eventually get through the cover, even if it takes longer than the average bed.
+Despite being sold as a chew resistant bed (Pet Craft Supply says it can “stand up to dogs of all sizes and ages”), I think it’s best suited to light or moderate chewers.
+Aggressive chewers will eventually get through the cover, even if it takes longer than the average bed.
 This is to be expected from a bed that balances a soft feel with durability though.